Shyan1943/p4/README.md

     iii.
 Inside "dgs/admin.py" file, register IMDGCode model iv.
 At Gitpod terminal, make migrations and migrate (see step 13th ii & iii.)
     v.
 Inside "dgs/forms.py" file, allow the user to select IMDGCode for Dg

+### 19. Setting up User Authentication
+    i.
+At Gitpod terminal, install allauth `pip3 install django-allauth`
+    11. Update "DGReviewsProject/settings.py" file
+    iii.
+Go admin panel to add initial settings.
+            * Go to Email Addresses (under Accounts)
+            * Click on the superuser email,
+            * Check the Primary and Verified checkbox,
+            * Ensure that the superuser email is verified and is the primary email iv.
+Stay on th admin panel to update site settings
+            * Admin Home page and then select Sites
+            * Select the first site in the list, and update it to:
+            * Domain name: <your browser urls>
+            * Display Name: DG Review Site
+    v.
+Inside the "DGReviewsProject/urls.py" file, import Django `include` & setup vi.
+At the browser, `/accounts/logout` to logout first, then test log in `/accounts/login`
+            ```
+                To sign up, go to the accounts/signup URL
+                To log out, go to the accounts/logout URL
+                To log in, go to the accounts/login URL
+            ```
+    vii.
+Inside "dgs/dg.template.html" file, display the current logged in user viii.
+Inside "dgs/views.py" to protect a view function by :-
+            * import `from django.contrib.auth.decorators import login_required, permission_required`
+            * add `@login_required` before the view function that you want to restrict